 Resources for researchers and program implementors

-Medical abortion and abortion self-care
+Medical abortion and self-managed abortion

 In December 2016, a group of 20 global abortion researchers convened following the Africa Regional Conference on Abortion to discuss current and future research on medical abortion self-use.
 This article lays out their list of identified research gaps and methodologic considerations in addressing them—challenges that are intended to inform both ongoing and future research.

 A research agenda for moving early medical pregnancy termination over the counter